pipolinlab/ExplorePipolin/gggenomes_lrec_plotting/README.txt

 	4. Execute Synteny-GC_TIRs_script.bash, which performs the following tasks:
 		a.
 Calculate synteny with minimap2
 		b.
 Find TIRs (Terminal Inverted Repeats) with minimap2
+			NOTE: We included TIR calculation only to include all the funcionalities explained in the GGGenomes help page (https://thackl.github.io/gggenomes/), but TIRs are not actually relevant in pipolin structure.
 		c.
 Calculate CG content with seq-gc
 After input_processing.py execution, the gggenomes input files generated are:
 	•	renamed_files folder: contains the modified gbk and fasta files that will be used in gggenomes
 	•	tirs.paf: paf files containing the terminal inverted repeats information and coordinates.
 	•	gc.tsv: tsv file containing the gc content information.
 	•	synteny.paf: paf file containing the synteny between sequences.
 Now, the gggenomes_pipolin_plotting.R script can be executed to obtain the figure.
-More information regarding the commands used are given inside the script.
+The given version of the R script plots LREC pipolins with the order given in the order.txt file and includes: genes as arrows (colored by function), pipolin names, gc content of each pipolin, atts (blue vertical bars), scaffolding gaps (red vertical bars), and synteny between pipolins.
+More information regarding the commands used are given inside that script.